Introducing Conversation Intelligence, powered by Loris ->

 • Segmentation: segment audiences based on behavior, demographics, and engagement patterns

-With Heap, now providing Contentsquare platform users with Product Analytics], immediately after implementation, we found answers to questions we thought would take a month to answer with Google Analytics.
+[With Heap, now providing Contentsquare platform users with Product Analytics], immediately after implementation, we found answers to questions we thought would take a month to answer with Google Analytics.

-There really wasn’t anything advantageous about Mixpanel—Heap was on par or better than Mixpanel in every scenario.
+There really wasn’t anything advantageous about Mixpanel—Heap was on par or better than Mixpanel in every scenario. - Alan Winters, VP of Product at Grow.com

 While both Mixpanel and Contentsquare have overlapping product analytics features, they differ fundamentally in how they collect and process data.